What Exactly Is International Women's Day, Anyway?

 IWD is currently celebrated in over 100 countries throughout the world.
 And right now, it's an official holiday in more than two dozen nations including Afghanistan, Cuba, Georgia, Laos, Russia, Uganda, and Vietnam.
 (In places like China, Madagascar, and Nepal, it is also a holiday, but only for women.)

+This year, the official theme of the day is #PressforProgress, "a strong call to motivate and unite friends, colleagues and whole communities to think, act and be gender inclusive."
+There will be plenty of events open to the public across the United States.

-Today, there will be plenty of events open to the public across the United States and around the world.
-Whether by participating in any of these, or finding your own way of commemorating this day, find some way to be a part of it.
+Whether by participating in any of these events, or finding your own way of commemorating this day, find some way to be a part of it.
 After all, International Women's Day is for amazing women like you.

 Advertisement